 |Breakdown by Ethnicity|

 In 2005, the Royal Thai Government gave approval for resettlement opportunities to be offered to camp residents.
-As of December 2013, 8,388 people had departed from Mae Ra Ma Luang.
+As of September 2017, a total of 11,770 people had departed from Mae Ra Ma Luang, according to IOM data.
 The majority resettled in the USA and Australia.